zschocke2/courses-part-1-workshop-handleseminar-halle-2019-zschocke/chapter1.md

 xp: 100
 ```

-Now we will transform our RRI to a heart rate.
-The heart rate or the heart frequency is the reciproke of the RRI but in units of beats per minute.
+Now we will transform our RRIs to heart rates.
+The heart rate or the heart frequency is the reciprocal of the RRI value but in units of beats per minute (not beats per second).

 `@instructions`
 The RRIs are still available under ```rri```.